 top of page

-Born into a Brazilian-Italian, cosmopolitan-bohemian family of artists and travelers, I grew up constantly on the move.
+Coming from a Brazilian-Italian family of artists and travelers, I was born and grew up abroad.

 Check also...